 So I put in my application, and they financed my Ferrari, and they financed my Hummer, and they financed my Aston Martin, and they financed my Dodge Viper.
 And they never gave me an interest rate over 3 percent.

-More importantly, I suspect the comments will be filled with alternative suggestions, and other credit unions, and various different financing ideas.
+More importantly, I suspect the article’s comments will be filled with alternative suggestions, other credit unions, and various financing ideas.
 As for your station wagon ideas, well, all I can say is, good luck, have fun, and do not, under any circumstances, purchase a B6 Audi S4 Avant, unless you want to write to me in a year asking if anyone finances engine replacements.

 Doug DeMuro is an automotive journalist who has written for many online and magazine publications.
 He once owned a Nissan Cube and a Ferrari 360 Modena.
 At the same time.